-Rhianon Anderson serves as the Programs Director for Venture Forward, a nonprofit launched by NVCA to support the US venture capital ecosystem.
+Rhianon Anderson serves as the Senior Programs Director for Venture Forward, a nonprofit launched by NVCA to support the US venture capital ecosystem.
 She works on efforts to expand diversity, equity and inclusion, and to ensure that members of the VC community have access to the support and resources they need to thrive.

 Before joining Venture Forward, Rhianon spent several years working on program operations for Girls Who Code, a nonprofit dedicated to closing the gender gap in the tech sector.
 At Girls Who Code, she oversaw nationwide efforts to ensure high-quality program delivery, and to scale programs that served tens of thousands of students.